KKBOX/KKBOXOpenAPISketchPlugin/README.md

 ### Direct Download

 You can [download](https://github.com/KKBOX/KKBOXOpenAPISketchPlugin/archive/master.zip)
-the plug-in directly from KKBOX's gitlab site.
+the plug-in directly from Github.
 Unzip the downloaded archive, and double-click on `KKBOXOpenAPI.sketchplugin` in Finder, the plug-in will be installed automatically if you have Sketch installed.

 ### Via git